MohammedShaif200/shoppingAPP/README.md

 ⚙️ Technologies used: SwiftUI, MVVM architecture, Native iOS Development

-🚀 Key Features of the Online Groceries Shop App:
+🚀 Key Features of the Online   Shop App:

 SwiftUI UI Framework: Leverage the power of SwiftUI for building beautiful UI.
 MVVM Architecture: Implement a scalable and maintainable code structure.